 A Baker’s cyst is a pocket of fluid that builds up in the back of the knee, leading to pain and swelling.

-Baker’s cysts may not be noticed at first, as small cysts do not typically cause pain.
-However, as the cyst grows, it may shift the surrounding muscles or put pressure on tendons and nerves, causing pain.
+Baker’s cysts may not be noticeable at first, as small cysts do not typically cause pain.
+However, as the cyst grows, it may shift the surrounding muscles or put pressure on the tendons and nerves, causing pain.

 In most cases, Baker’s cysts are not a cause for concern, but treatment can relieve the symptoms.

 Osteoarthritis is a condition that wears down the cartilage of the joints over time.
 This condition can easily cause pain in the back of the knee.

 People with osteoarthritis in the knee may experience other symptoms, such as loss of motion or difficulty bending the knee.
 Inflammation in the joint may make it stiff and painful.
 A person may also feel this discomfort in other places around the knee.